- What are electromagnetic fields?

 Therefore, the Radiation Protection Register participates in working groups and projects for the European Union.
-With its experience and background, it supports the international radiation protection organizations - for example, the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) - in optimizing the global surveys on occupational radiation exposure.
-Also, within the Organization for Economic Co-operation and Development (OECD), it has chaired over many years an expert group which deals with the impact of the International Commission on Radiological Protection’s (ICRP) new recommendations and future issues of occupational radiation protection.
+With its experience and background, it supports the international radiation protection organisations - for example, the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) - in optimizing the global surveys on occupational radiation exposure.
+Moreover, within the Organisation for Economic Co-operation and Development (OECD), it chaired for many years an expert group dealing with the impact of the International Commission on Radiological Protection's (ICRP) new recommendations and future issues of occupational radiation protection.

 Participation in international committees and projects